api2cart/scala-sdk/docs/SubscriberApi.md

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250

+    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val subscribed: Boolean = false // Boolean | Filter by subscription status

     val storeId: String = 1 // String | Store Id

     val email: String = mail@example.com // String | Filter subscribers by email

-    val params: String = id,model,price,images // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val exclude: String = false // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all

     val createdFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their creation date